anzedp22/cts/README.md

 ## GCP

-This solution is running inside Google Cloud Platform (GCP) on a virtual machine.
+This solution is running inside Google Cloud Platform (GCP) on a virtual machine (http://35.205.189.212/).
 On this machine, I created a user (used in the CI/CD pipeline) and an SSH key pair for that user.
 I also installed Docker on the machine.
 On GCP, I created a service account and granted it the following permissions: Artifact Registry Writer/Push, Compute OS Admin Login, Compute Instance Admin (v1), and Service Account User.
 Additionally, I created an artifact registry for Docker images.